RedouaneCtr/shopline-v1/README.md

 # Sticky Task

-**StickyTask**: A Full-Stack Note App Built with Next.js and Express.
+**StickyTask**: A Full-Stack Note App Built with Next.js and Express

 ## Requirements